leanderednael/notes/ai/biology.md

   - Statistical measure of codon bias
   - Template matches to functional sites (e.g., splice site)
   - Similarity to features not likely to overlap coding sequence (e.g., Alu repeats)
-- The structure must respect the biological grammar (promoter, exon, intron, ...)
+- The structure must respect the biological grammar (promoter, exon, intron, ...) - there is a bias for certain triplets

 Search by signal vs. search by content: